 Sonnet 152

-Yet what love sees, to others seems purblind
+Yet what love sees, to others seems purblind,

 For love can see the essence of the soul,

-Forgiving faults, that others would not bide;
+Accepting faults that others would not bide—

 Fair judgement not of parts, but of the whole.